saeyslab/nichenetr/vignettes/differential_nichenet_pEMT.md

 In this case study, we are interested to find differences in cell-cell interactions to malignant cells between pEMT high and pEMT low tumors.
-The receiver cell population in the pEMT-High niche is thus the “Malignant\_High” cell type, and in the pEMT-Low niche this is “Malignant\_Low.”
+The receiver cell population in the pEMT-High niche is thus the “Malignant_High” cell type, and in the pEMT-Low niche this is “Malignant_Low”.
 The sender cell populations of interest are myofibroblasts, Endothelial, CAF, T.cell, and Myeloid.
 Importantly, we only include T.Cell and Myeloid in the pEMT-High niche, because there are too few cells of these populations present in the pEMT-low niche.